Barrett Hayton

-Barrett Hayton (born June 9, 2000) is a Canadian ice hockey centre for the Utah Mammoth of the National Hockey League (NHL).
-He was drafted 5th overall by the Arizona Coyotes in the 2018 NHL entry draft.
+Barrett Hayton (born June 9, 2000) is a Canadian professional ice hockey player who is a centre for the Utah Mammoth of the National Hockey League (NHL).
+He was drafted fifth overall by the Arizona Coyotes in the 2018 NHL entry draft.

 Playing career

 Minor and major junior hockey

 Hayton, as a native of Peterborough, Ontario, first played minor hockey with the Peterborough Petes and then moved to the Toronto Red Wings organization in the Greater Toronto Hockey League.
 He also played for the Upper Canada College team as a student there from 2015 to 2016.
 In showing early offensive promise, scoring 73 points in 59 games as a 15-year old with the Red Wings, Hayton was selected ninth overall in the Ontario Hockey League (OHL's) 2016 Priority Selection draft by the Sault Ste.
 Marie Greyhounds.
 On June 17, 2016, he agreed to terms with the Greyhounds to begin his major junior career in the 2016–17 season.

 In his OHL rookie campaign, Hayton was eased into the lineup and scored a respectable 27 points in 63 games.
 In the following 2017–18 season, Hayton continued his upwards development in progressing to almost a point-per-game pace with 60 points in 63 games.
 He was nominated and won the Bobby Smith Trophy as the OHL's Scholastic Player of the Year.